pocl/pocl/doc/sphinx/source/conformance.rst

 ---------------------------------

 - ``-DENABLE_CONFORMANCE=ON/OFF``
-  This is mostly related to the kernel library (the runtime is always conformant on x86).
+  This is mostly related to the kernel library (the runtime is always built to be conformant on x86).
 Defaults to ON.
+This option merely ensures that build options which would result in non-conformant kernel library (-DENABLE_VECMATHLIB) stay disabled, and the option that enables conformant kernel library (currently -DENABLE_SLEEF, this may change in future) is enabled.

   Non-conformant kernel library might be somewhat faster, at the expense of precision and/or range.
 Note that conformance was tested **only** on certain hardware and software (Linux, x86-64, CPU with AVX & FMA instructions).